-Click the Play button below to listen to Van Stoutt talk about his Plan Z experience with Chris Lytle, VP of Anger Management at Plan Z by Zola.
+Click the Play button below to listen to Christie talk about her Plan Z experience with Chris Lytle, VP of Anger Management at Plan Z by Zola.
+In this 15 minute interview, Christie describes her road to success and explains how her life changed as a result of Plan Z by Zola.

 Lost 120 lbs.

 Brian started Plan Z on his birthday in March 2012 at 342 lbs and in 8 short months has lost 120 lbs.
 In this interview Brian discusses the emotional strain of being overweight and how he had started to abandon all hope, but thanks to plan Z he has finally started to reclaim his life.